 Be Alert~ Stay Strong~ Pray Always

-Welcome if you are joining me for the first time.
+If you are joining me for the first time, welcome!
 This post is part of my weekly series “Wisdom Wellspring“.
 Take a moment to visit the page to learn about the heart behind the series and view previous posts.

 Proverbs 4:23 “Above all else, guard your heart, for everything you do flows from it.”